-An increasing body of literature exists on how people are incorporating the Internet into their everyday lives (Fallows 2004; Howard and Jones 2003; Wellman and Haythornthwaite 2002) and in particular, how online behavior differs across different segments of the population (DiMaggio, Hargittai, Celeste, and Shafer 2004).
-As diffusion has spread across the population, a growing number of scholars have been looking at differences in online behavior among Web users in addition to simply exploring differences in access statistics (Mossberger, Tolbert, and Stansbury 2003).
-Much of such research relies on survey data gathered about people's online activities.
-Survey measures are helpful because they allow for the collection of data from relatively large sample sizes making possible various quantitative analyses and the potential generalizability of the findings for a larger population group.
+A n increasing body of literature on how people are incorporating the Internet into their everyday lives (Fallows, 2004; Howard & Jones, 2003; Wellman & Haythornthwaite, 2002) and in particular on how online behavior differs across different segments of the population (DiMaggio, Hargittai, Celeste, & Shafer, 2004) exists.
+As diffusion has spread across the population, a growing number of scholars have been looking at differences in online behavior among web users in addition to simply exploring differences in access statistics (Mossberger, Tolbert, & Stansbury, 2003, Howard, Rainie, & Jones 2001; van Dijk, 2005).
+Much of such research relies on survey data about people's online activities.
+Survey measures are helpful because they allow for the collection of data from relatively large sample sizes, making possible various quantitative analyses and the potential generalizability of the findings for a larger population group.
 However, some questions are hard to assess through survey questions.
 One such area concerns information about people's digital literacy.

-An existing line of research has focused on people's computer skills (e.g. Dutton and Anderson 1989; Shashaani 1994) with some emphasis on Internet skills in recent years (Hargittai 2003; Hargittai 2002b; Mossberger, Tolbert, and Stansbury 2003).
-However, most of the existing literature is based on people's perception of their computer skills - often referred to as "self-efficacy" (Bandura 1977) - instead of measuring actual abilities through observations or survey items that measure users' actual knowledge of computer and Internet-related terms and functions.
+An existing line of research has focused on people's computer skills (e.g., Dutton & Anderson, 1989; Shashaani, 1994), with some emphasis on Internet skills in recent years (Hargittai, 2002b, 2003; Mossberger et al., 2003).
+However, most of the existing literature is based on people's perception of their computer skills, often referred to as self-efficacy (Bandura, 1977), instead of on people's actual abilities as measured through observations or